DrDzekiL/v-google-sheets-ai-tools/README.md

 # DV Google Sheets & AI Tools

-AI-ready Google Sheets templates + Apps Script helpers for traders, creators and small teams.

-Each module lives in `/sheets/<name>/` and contains:

-- `README.md` — what this module does and how to start.
-- `manifest.json` — short structure description.
-- `code.gs` — main Google Apps Script block.

-## Modules

-- `arena-dashboard` — market / metrics dashboard with notes.
-- `finance-tracker` — cashflow & expenses tracker with future auto-categories.
-- `content-planner` — content calendar with AI-prompt helpers.

-## How to use

-1. Choose a module in `/sheets/...`.
-2. Create a copy of Google Sheet from the template.
-3. Paste `code.gs` into Apps Script for this sheet.
-4. Configure access/keys if needed (for AI integration).
+A modular collection of **AI-ready Google Sheets templates** with companion **Apps Script** blocks.
+Designed for automation, productivity, and lightweight workflows.

 ---

-## 🇷🇺 Описание

-Набор готовых прототипов на **Google Sheets + Apps Script**, заточенных под автоматизацию и работу с ИИ.

-### Что внутри (план)

-- 🧠 `arena-dashboard` — базовый дашборд под рынок / метрики.
-- 💰 `finance-tracker` — учёт денег с автоформулами и логикой.
-- 🧾 `content-planner` — планировщик контента с AI-подсказками.

-Каждый шаблон лежит в папке `/sheets/<имя>/` и содержит:

-- `README.md` — что делает и как запустить.
+## 🚀 What’s Inside

+Each module lives in `/sheets/<module>/` and includes:

+- **README.md** — module overview and setup instructions
-- `manifest.json` — краткое описание структуры.
+- **manifest.json** — structure and metadata
-- `code.gs` — основной код Google Apps Script.
+- **code.gs** — main Google Apps Script logic

-### Как это использовать

-1. Выбрать нужный шаблон (папку в `/sheets`).
-2. Сделать копию Google Sheets по шаблону.
-3. Залить код `code.gs` в Apps Script.
-4. Настроить доступы и ключи (если нужен ИИ).

 ---

-_Status: v0.1 — prototype phase._
+## 📦 Available Modules (v0.1)

+### `arena-dashboard`
+A lightweight dashboard for:
+- market metrics
+- personal notes and signals
+- focus and daily rhythm tracking

+### `finance-tracker`
+A minimal finance system for:
+- income & expense tracking
+- automatic categories
+- future AppScript automation

+### `content-planner`
+An AI-friendly content planning toolkit:
+- calendar of posts
+- idea prompts
+- structured workflow for creators

+---

+## 🛠 How to Use

+1. Open any module inside `/sheets/<module>/`.
+2. Create a Google Sheets copy from the included template.
+3. Paste **code.gs** into the Apps Script editor.
+4. Configure API keys if the module requires AI integration.
+5. Begin using the prototype — all modules are designed to expand over time.

+---

+## 📌 Status
+**Version:** `v0.1`
+**Stage:** Prototype — will grow with new modules, scripts, and automations.

+---

+## 📬 Feedback & Improvements
+Feel free to open issues or suggestions.
+This toolkit is evolving and intentionally modular — ideal for expansion and automation experiments.